GeorgeD19/bootstrap-password/README.md

 The project imports bootstrap variables and utilizes them throughout.
 Additionally, like bootstrap, it declares variables that can be overridden if you choose to `@import` the optional `scss` files as opposed to using the static `css`

-### Bower
-It is accessible via the bower package manager.

 ## Getting started with development
 * Clone the project.